-7.1 Structure of Management Information
+7.1.
+Structure of Management Information

 Management information is viewed as a collection of managed objects, residing in a virtual information store, termed the Management Information Base (MIB).
 Collections of related objects are defined in MIB modules.
-These modules are written in the SNMP MIB module language, which contains elements of OSI's Abstract Syntax Notation One (ASN.1) [11] language.
-STD 58, RFCs 2578, 2579, 2580, together define the MIB module language, specify the base data types for objects, specify a core set of short-hand specifications for data types called textual conventions, and specify a few administrative assignments of object identifier (OID) values.
+These modules are written in the SNMP data definition language, which evolved from an adapted subset of OSI's Abstract Syntax Notation One (ASN.1) [29] language.
+STD 58, RFCs 2578, 2579, 2580, collectively define the data definition language, specify the base data types for objects, specify a core set of short-hand specifications for data types called textual conventions, and specify a few administrative assignments of object identifier (OID) values.